denissb/denissb.github.io/posts/blog-update-using-lume.md

 improve my self-promotion.
 As I stared working on the things I wanted to build I quickly understood that most of the Jekyll plugins and custom code I used to previously build the site are now largely incompatible with the new versions of Jekyll and Ruby.
-As I am for from a Ruby expert I decided to move my website to a familiar technology such as Gatsby or Next.JS as part of the process.
+As I am far from a Ruby expert I decided to move my website to a familiar technology such as Gatsby or Next.JS as part of the process.
 But since I have been experimenting with [Deno](https://deno.land/) and [Deno Deploy](https://deno.com/deploy) I decided to search for a static site